Advanced BaseballUpdatedTuesday January 18, 2022 byDonnie Snyder.

-Northwest Youth Baseball enters our 4th season of the Cal Ripken Advanced Baseball Program.
-The Advanced Baseball Program provides an opportunity for players wishing to receive focused instruction while competing against top level competition within the Advanced Baseball Program.
+Northwest Youth Baseball played our 8th season of the Cal Ripken Advanced Baseball Program.
+The Advanced Baseball Program provides an opportunity for players to receive focused instruction while competing against top level competition within the Advanced Baseball Program.
 The AB Program competes in the Cal Ripken West Florida Advanced Baseball League in a league play format during the Fall and Spring seasons.
 For more information, please review the FAQs below.

 Website info: www.wfabaseball.com

 Q. What is Advanced Baseball?

 A. The Advanced Baseball program exists as an extension of and to complement the

 recreational baseball program.
 The advanced baseball program exists to provide an “advanced”

 player that has a higher skill level and has a passion for playing an opportunity to compete at a

 higher level.
 This will be accomplished through advanced level instruction and more advanced

 Q. Is Advanced Baseball the same as travel baseball?